-In a bid to make all payments through cashless transaction mode, Bhubaneswar Smart City Limited (BSCL) is set to introduce Common Payment Card System (CPCS) by January 1 next year.
+In a bid to make all payments through cashless transaction mode, Bhubaneswar Smart City Limited (BSCL) is set to introduce Common Payment Card System (CPCS) by month end.
 With the implementation of the system, the denizens can use a single smart card towards all kinds of bill payments.

 As part of the project, the bank will design and make available at least 5 lakh smart cards under this system.
 The citizens, visitors and other users will be able to buy the card through payment of a minimum top up of Rs.
 200 per card.
 A one-time fee of Rs.
 50 per card shall be retained by the bank as cost towards the card.

 Further with an aim to create doorstep delivery of payment services, the implementation also comprises of installation of 325 Point of Sale (POS) machines, at government premises and in partnership with private entities, retailers & other merchants at a grid of 500m in the city.

 WATCH: Krishna Beuraa’s new Hindi music video ‘Jeena Hai Tere Bin’